mieweb/docs/content/functions/system-administration/system-controls/datasend-queue.md

 * Patient Encounter Closed
 * Incident

-### Item ID - use if you know the exact ID of the item record
+### Item ID

+Use if you know the exact ID of the item record

-### Auto Route - use to allow limiting the queue results to items which were routed by a specific rule.
+### Auto Route

+Use to allow limiting the queue results to items which were routed by a specific rule.

+### Recipient

-### Recipient – *this is an autocomplete of users**** in the system, but also allows for free-text.
-It is not recommended to be the only field to search by.*
+This is an autocomplete of users in the system, but also allows for free-text.
+It is not recommended to be the only field to search by.

+#### Method

-#### Method (type of message being sent)
+Type of message being sent

 * <em>Blank (when left blank, all methods/types are shown)</em>
 * Print